rbardenet/bml-course/README.md

 * The course takes place in Ecole des Mines, parc du Lexembourg in 2026.

 ## Validation
+* There will be a light form of continuous evaluation this year.
-* Students form groups.
+* For the main evaluation, students form groups.
 Each group reads and reports on a research paper from a list.
 We strongly encourage a dash of creativity: students should identify a weak point, shortcoming or limitation of the paper, and try to push in that direction.
-This can mean extending a proof, implementing another feature, investigating different experiments, etc.
-* Deliverables are a small report and a short oral presentation in front of the class, in the form of a student seminar, which will take place during the last lecture.
+This can mean extending a proof, implementing another feature, investigating different experiments, etc. Deliverables are a small report and a short oral presentation in front of the class, in the form of a student seminar, which will take place during the last lecture.

 ## References
 * Parmigiani, G. and Inoue, L. 2009.
 Decision theory: principles and approaches.
 Wiley.